core-infra-svcs/dashboard-api-go/client/docs/InlineResponse2002.md

 `func (o *InlineResponse2002) HasCounts() bool`

 HasCounts returns a boolean if a field has been set.

+### GetEnterpriseAgreement

+`func (o *InlineResponse2002) GetEnterpriseAgreement() AdministeredLicensingSubscriptionSubscriptionsEnterpriseAgreement`

+GetEnterpriseAgreement returns the EnterpriseAgreement field if non-nil, zero value otherwise.

+### GetEnterpriseAgreementOk

+`func (o *InlineResponse2002) GetEnterpriseAgreementOk() (*AdministeredLicensingSubscriptionSubscriptionsEnterpriseAgreement, bool)`

+GetEnterpriseAgreementOk returns a tuple with the EnterpriseAgreement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnterpriseAgreement

+`func (o *InlineResponse2002) SetEnterpriseAgreement(v AdministeredLicensingSubscriptionSubscriptionsEnterpriseAgreement)`

+SetEnterpriseAgreement sets EnterpriseAgreement field to given value.

+### HasEnterpriseAgreement

+`func (o *InlineResponse2002) HasEnterpriseAgreement() bool`

+HasEnterpriseAgreement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)